 Keeping the law for salvation puts a curse on us.

-If we try to keep a good batting average with the Ten Commandments, God places us under the curse.
+God places us under the curse if we try to keep a good batting average with the Ten Commandments.
 This is an awful shock to religious do-gooders.